vincent001217/SC_Dice-Sum-Game/README.md

 # SC_Dice-Sum-Game

+### Usage
-open goGameEval.m, diceSumGame.m, and my myStrategy.m.
+* open goGameEval.m, diceSumGame.m, and my myStrategy.m.
 (They should be in the same directory)

-Execute goGameEval.m
+* Execute goGameEval.m